-’Cause he’s tried to heal people.
-He’s a pastor; he’s been in thousands of situations where he’s prayed for the sick and dying, or been asked to pray for them.
-He’s led prayer vigils and prayer chains, and begged God over and over and over again to cure people or let ’em live.
-He hasn’t got the results he wanted: Either God didn’t cure them (or didn’t cure them enough), or didn’t let them live.
+One of the articles which made me say, “Whoa, waitaminnit,” was on how he stopped believing in prayer.
+That is, he doesn’t believe it cures the sick.
+He tried to cure the sick; as a pastor he’s in thousands of situations where somebody asked Pastor to pray for the sick and dying.
+He’s led prayer vigils and prayer chains, and begged God time and again to cure people or let ’em live.
+But he didn’t get the results he asked for.
+Either God didn’t cure them (or didn’t cure them enough), or didn’t let them live.

-So he’s figuring prayer must not work that way: It’s not about making our petitions known to God, on the grounds God might intervene in human history and do us a miracle.
+So he’s concluded prayer must not work that way.
+It’s not, he says, about making our petitions known to God, hoping God might intervene in human history and do us a miracle.
 It’s only about

 He’s not the first Christian to claim this.
 I grew up

-I might be inclined to believe this too… if I never read James.
+I might be inclined to believe this too… but then again I read the bible.
+Specifically James.

 So why do I have experiences which jibe with the bible, and this blogger doesn’t?